 Writing a dataset to FFCV format¶

-Datasets in FFCV are stored in a custom .beton
+Datasets in FFCV are stored in a custom .beton format that allows for fast

 reading (see the Making an FFCV dataloader section).

-Such files can be generated using the class ffcv.writer.DatasetWriter
+Such files can be generated using the class ffcv.writer.DatasetWriter from two potential sources:

 Indexable objects: They need to implement

-function returning the data associated to a sample as a tuple/list (of any length).
-Examples of this kind of dataset include but are not limited to:torch.utils.data.Dataset
+__len__and a__getitem__function returning the data associated to a sample as a tuple/list (of any length).
+Examples of this kind of dataset include but are not limited to:torch.utils.data.Dataset,numpy.ndarray, or even Python lists.Webdataset (Github): This allows users to integrate large scale and/or remote datasets into FFCV easily.

 In this tutorial, we will show how to handle datasets from these two categories.

-of our repository we also include a
+Additionally, in the folder /examples of our repository we also include a

 conversion script illustrating the conversion of CIFAR-10 and ImageNet from their PyTorch counterparts.